sumn2u/learn-javascript/en/basics/types.md

 * `null`
 * `undefined`

-A primitive data value is a simple data value with no additional properties and methods and is not an object.
+A primitive data value is a simple data value with no additional properties and methods, and is not an object.
 They are immutable, meaning that they can't be altered.
 There are 7 primitive data types:

 * string
 * number